AndrewKelton/md5Website/README.md

 -
   1. Passwords are inputted as type "text" instead of type "password" in html script.
 Still trying to figure out how to change a type "password" to a type "text" before returning it the server side.

+Files Created with AI
+-
+  Most but not all of the JavaScript code embedded in the html files are written by AI admintable.go is written by AI given the prompts of my pervious go code opening the db